 - Euro (EUR)

 - UAE Dirham (AED)

 The sterling equivalent must be calculated and discounted by 25% to allow for currency fluctuations.
-Due to the continued volatility in foreign currency exchange rates, you need to use the following average exchange rates.
 This figure must be input into the £ equivalent field in Introducer Internet.

 You must record in the general notes within the Regulation Section in the full mortgage application in Introducer Internet:

 - GBP equivalent.